 Loteprednol is used because it is a corticosteroid, which are steroids that resemble cortisol (a natural hormone in your body) and work by decreasing inflammation and reducing activity of the immune system.

 Follow directions given by your doctor.
-Average dose is 1 drop in effected eye 4 times daily.
+The average dose is 1 drop in the affected eye 4 times daily.

 Do not wear contacts while using this medication